ReadyResearchers-2023-24/JackTurner-Artifact/docs/README.md

 # Stock Price Prediction with Sentiment Analysis

 ## Overview
-This project aims to predict stock prices using sentiment analysis data combined with historical stock prices.
-By leveraging machine learning techniques, specifically linear regression, we analyze the relationship between sentiment scores and stock prices to forecast future price movements.
+This project forecasts stock prices for five major companies—Apple, Amazon, Tesla, Google, and Microsoft—by integrating sentiment analysis data with historical stock prices.
+Employing machine learning techniques, this project examines the correlation between sentiment scores and stock prices to predict future price movements.
+The combined dataset for these selected ticker symbols is processed through ChatGPT, which then outputs a CSV file with predictions on future stock price movements.

 ## Features
 - **Data Sources:** Utilizes historical stock price data and sentiment analysis scores